NCM African American Men and Boys 4H Graduates 2014 - Heinz Endowment Grant and Partnerships Penn State University and

 In 2014, through the generous support of the Heinz Endowments, 4-H Pittsburgh teamed with the Kingsley Association and Nabhi Christian Ministries to deliver an innovative youth development program that gave African-American males leadership roles in their neighborhoods of Larimer and Lincoln-Lemington.
 The ultimate goal of the project was that through practice, participation and mentorship, youth assumed leadership roles in their community and actively engaged in the assessment, planning, implementation and evaluation of projects that help uplift their neighborhood.
 Our CEO was recognized for establishing the first African American Male Urban 4H Program Curriculum for the City of Pittsburgh through Penn State Extension.

 NCM have exciting events planned ahead.
 We distribute backpacks and school supplies in August.
 Our Toy and Coat Drive for Needy Children is active year-round.
-We celebrate our Back-to-School Reunion in August, NCM Awards in October, our Kid's Annual Christmas Reunion and Drug-Free Gingerbread House Contest in December with our community Partner, Faith Lutheran Church.
+NCM Awards is in October, our Kid's Annual Christmas Reunion and Drug-Free Gingerbread House Contest in December with our community Partner, Faith Lutheran Church.